Lone in the Indian Ocean, a mere teardrop off of India’s south-eastern tip, is a tiny yet tantalising island.

 The scope of nature on this relatively small island is beyond surprising, it’s truly remarkable.
 A scattering of tea plantations, verdant jungle set atop rolling hills, and natural landmarks that carry some of the island’s most interesting history, are all among the scenic grandeur that Sri Lanka offers.

 Then, there’s Sigiriya Rock Fortress.
-Also known as Lion’s Rock, this UNESCO World Heritage Site is both stunning and imposing, carrying with its might a somewhat controversial piece of history.
+This UNESCO World Heritage Site, also known as Lion’s Rock, is both stunning and imposing.
+Carrying with its might a somewhat controversial piece of history.
 The striking landmark is surrounded by attractive gardens, rippling ponds and marvellous frescoes.
-And, if you can make it to the top, you’ll be rewarded with panoramic views of the dense jungle below.
+And if you can make it to the top, you’ll be rewarded with panoramic views of the dense jungle below.

-Elsewhere throughout Sri Lanka are idyllic beaches with rustling palms, and beautiful marine life thriving beneath the water’s azure surface.
-A haven for divers and snorkelers, Sri Lanka boasts the highest biodiversity per 10,000 square kilometres in all of Asia, and approximately a quarter of its flora and fauna species are endemic, so you really won’t find anything like it anywhere else in the world.
+Elsewhere throughout Sri Lanka are idyllic beaches, rustling palms, and beautiful marine life thriving beneath the water’s azure surface.
+A haven for divers and snorkelers, Sri Lanka boasts the highest biodiversity per 10,000 square kilometres in all of Asia.
+And approximately a quarter of its flora and fauna species are endemic, so you really won’t find anything like it anywhere else in the world.

-With such bountiful nature, comes some quite incredible inhabitants, and so Sri Lanka is said to be one of the best countries in Asia for seeing wildlife.
+With such bountiful nature, comes some quite incredible inhabitants.
+And so, Sri Lanka is said to be one of the best countries in Asia for spotting wildlife.

-Much of the plains – ten percent of the whole island, in fact – has been turned into National Parks, where visitors have the opportunity to get up close to some of the amazing animals that reside here; elephants, leopards, buffalo, deer, mongoose, wild pig and more, can all be spotted roaming in their natural habitats.
+Much of the plains – ten percent of the whole island, in fact – has been turned into National Parks.
+Presenting visitors with the opportunity to get up close to some of the amazing resident wildlife; elephants, leopards, buffalo, deer, mongoose, wild pig and more, can all be spotted roaming in their natural habitats.

-And, if elephants are your thing, there’s Minneriya National Park, home of the magnificent ‘Elephant Gathering’ phenomenon.
-During the dry season, when water supplies reduce drastically in the region, elephants are known to congregate around the Minneriya reservoir where grasses are rich and fertile.
+If elephants are your thing, there’s Minneriya National Park, home of the magnificent ‘Elephant Gathering’ phenomenon.
+During the dry season, when the region’s water supply reduces drastically, elephants are known to congregate around the rich and fertile grasses of the Minneriya reservoir.
 At times, herds as large as 300 – 400 elephants can be seen.
 A sight to behold.

 TOWNS & CITIES